menu

 Overview

 Leland is a tiny village located in the state of Illinois.
 With a population of 928 people and just one neighborhood, Leland is the 687th largest community in Illinois.
-Leland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Leland was built prior to World War II, making it one of the older and more historic villages in the country.

 Leland real estate is some of the most expensive in Illinois, although Leland house values don't compare to the most expensive real estate in the U.S.